TobCraft3521/aktionstage/README.md

 ## Features and improvements
 It uses an improved search featuring
 - Only one grade can be selected
-- Only one day can be selected
+- Only one day can be selected, but also deselected
 - You can search for teachers (NEW) in a dropdown select
 - LIVE search